searx/searx/docs/admin/installation-apache.rst

 Install with apache
 ===================

-.. sidebar:: public HTTP servers
+.. sidebar:: public to the internet?

-   On public searx instances use an application firewall (:ref:`filtron
-   <filtron.sh>`).
+   If your searx instance is public, stop here and first install :ref:`filtron reverse proxy <filtron.sh>` and :ref:`result proxy morty <morty.sh>`, see :ref:`installation scripts`.

 .. contents:: Contents
    :depth: 2